rmsrosa/nbbinder/docs/source/Usage.md

 The order of the main keys is not important.
 The module takes care of them regardless.
 There are some rules to follow:

+- If `directory` is present, its value is send to the variable `app_to_notes_path`.
+- If `restructure` is present, the method `restructure()` is executed.
-- If `book` is present, only the method `bind()` is executed, with the parameters given in this key.
+- If `book` is present, the method `bind()` is executed, with the parameters given in this key.
 - If `book` is not present, the other methods are executed, depending on whether the corresponding key is present, and in the following order: `add_contents()`, `add_headers()`, and `add_navigators()`.
-- If neither `makebook`, nor `header` is present, a method is called to remove any header that was possibly added in a previous execution of the module.
+- If neither `book`, nor `header` is present, a method is called to remove any header that was possibly added in a previous execution of the module.
-- If neither `makebook`, nor `navigator` is present, a method is called to remove any navigator cell that was possibly added in a previous execution of the module.
+- If neither `book`, nor `navigator` is present, a method is called to remove any navigator cell that was possibly added in a previous execution of the module.

 The key `directory` is not directly related to the configuration of the book-structure itself.
 It simply expects the configuration of the `app_to_notes_path`, so the script, module, or some specific functions within the module know where to find the notebooks.